vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 The `reranker` object enables the reranking of query results, to further increase relevance in certain scenarios.
-The `limit` property of the `reranker` object allows you to have more granular control over the number of results returned after rerankingFor more details, see [Rerank Search Results](/docs/api-reference/search-apis/reranking):
+The `limit` property of the `reranker` object allows you to have more granular control over the number of results returned after reranking.
+For more details, see [Rerank Search Results](/docs/api-reference/search-apis/reranking):

 * Specify the `type` as `customer_reranker` and `reranker_name` as
   `Rerank_Multilingual_v1` to use the [Multilingual Reranker v1](/docs/api-reference/search-apis/reranking#vectara-multilingual-reranker-v1),